ceph/ceph/doc/rados/api/python.rst

 By default, Ceph authentication is ``on``.
 Your application will need to know the location of the keyring.
-The ``python-ceph`` module doesn't have the default location, so you need to specify the keyring path.
+The ``python-ceph`` module does not have the default location, so you need to specify the keyring path.
 The easiest way to specify the keyring is to add it to the Ceph configuration file.
 The following Ceph configuration file example uses the ``client.admin`` keyring you generated with